 Ashley Koon is the Director of Fundraising and General Federation Women’s Club Lead.
 She has been participating in WILS since 2006.
 She has attended seminar many years as a facilitator and is looking forward to contributing to future WILS Seminars as a member of the Board.
 Currently Ashley is an Account Services/Deposit Operations Supervisor for National Exchange Bank and Trust and the proud mom of three amazing little boys.

-Sonja Weiskircher is the Seminar Chair on the Board of Directors and is a cardiac sonographer at St Luke’s Medical Center in Milwaukee, WI.
-She is an alumna of WILS and has volunteered with the organization for over 10 years as a Junior Staff member, Facilitator, Board of Directors Member at Large, and helping with fundraising events.
+Sonja Weiskircher is the Seminar Co-Chair on the Board of Directors and is a travel cardiac sonographer.
+She is an alumna of WILS and has volunteered with the organization for over 15 years as a Junior Staff member, Facilitator, Board of Directors Member at Large, and helping with fundraising events.
 WILS has been a very important part of Sonja’s life and she is excited to continue with an organization that that inspires younger generations to become future leaders.

 Hannah Erdman is an Alumni Co-Advisor and Director of Facilitators.
 She works for Ripon College as an Admission Counselor.
 She received her Bachelor of Arts in Politics and Government from Ripon College.
 She attended WILS in 2008.
 WILS has given so much that she wants to help give back to the organization who shaped her life.

 Maggie Erdman is an alumni co-advisor on the Board of Directors.
 She is currently attending Carroll University where she is studying elementary education with a minor in broad field social studies.
 She has been involved in WILS since she attended seminar in 2013.
 She has been very active with the planning committee and served as the Alumni Association Board President.
 She stays very active in WILS because of the great friendships, the energy, and seeing a new group of leaders come in and create change year after year!